Emmotes/ic_spoilers/docs/spelljammer.md

 [Back to Main](index.md)

 # Spelljammer Campaign
-We don't know a whole lot about this campaign - and it's coming out very soon - probably 21 September 2022 - so I'm not going to put a lot of effort into this page.
+We don't know a whole lot about this campaign - and it's coming out very soon - 14 September 2022 - so I'm not going to put a lot of effort into this page.
 We do know that it will be called `Light of Xaryxis` - and that its biggest curiosity is its formation.

 ## Divine Favour
 The Divine Favour for Spelljammer will be `Celestian` - and it's already in-game.